lessrest/maze.land/kosmos/README.md

   * "You can take flowers."
   * "In the market, you can spend four euros for a big watermelon."

-More explicitly, these examples are understood as:

-  * "If the current spot has a cat, you can pet that cat."
-  * "If the current spot is the park, and if there is a dog in the current spot, you can pet that dog."
-  * "If the current spot has a flower, you can take that flower."
-  * "If the current spot is the market, and if there is a watermelon in the current spot, and if there are four euros in your pack, you can burn those euros and take the watermelon."

-Generally, rules are similar to the "linear implications" of linear logic.

 Doors are rules for movement, like:

   * "In the market, you can go north to the old town."

 This would be understood as:

   * "If the current spot is the market, you can replace the current spot with the old town."

 ## World simulation

 The world grammar is defined with [GF](https://www.grammaticalframework.org).